alanKhosro/SoftwareDesign/README.md

 Footnote
 --------
 Most of software development efforts fail.
 A report shows (developing software for government) deliver the exect software as promised under 5%, 78% never delivered, and 17% delivered but abondened and never used.
 Software development deviates from traditional Project Management.
 The traditional management is based on collective knowledge mainly from construction, army, and industrial production.
 Software (And Data Product) Development, which becomes increasingly more critical part of economy, is different for a reasons:
-- It is not tangible
+* It is not tangible
-- Computers produce it:
+* Computers produce it:
 	they must understand what end user wants through the development team communication
-- The marginal cost is (theoritically) zero
+* The marginal cost is (theoritically) zero:
 	Copy code from one system to another.
-- The possibility to make is (theoritically) unlimitted:
+* The possibility to make is (theoritically) unlimitted:
 	You just need to code
-- Intolerance to error and mistake
+* Intolerance to error and mistake:
 	Even a colon can bring the whole system down.
 Indeed, on top of mistake, many new vocabs like error, exception, bugs are there.

 There are three movements in software development that influenced this documents.